nikhilsinghmahar/quote-app/README.md

 Features:
-1.Displays a random quote from a predefined list.
+#.Displays a random quote from a predefined list.
-2.User can generate a new quote by clicking a button.
+#.User can generate a new quote by clicking a button.
-3.Simple and clean UI with responsive design.
+#.Simple and clean UI with responsive design.

 Technologies Used: